zenghaonan239/MPGD_Prototype_AI/README.md

 The player controls the character through the keyboard to avoid the guard.
 The W key is the jump key, and the A key and D key control the character to move to the left and right, respectively.

-Deployment steps
+Deployment Steps
 -------------------

 You can download the entire game file from github and open it with Unity.
 It is recommended to use 2021.1.17f1 and newer versions of Unity to open the game file, or enter this webpage(https://zenghaonan239.github.io/MPGD_Prototype_AI/build/index.html) to preview the game directly.

-Unity environment settings
+Unity Environment Settings
 -------------------

 When opening the game file with Unity, pay attention to installing the Input System package.